xcore/sw_foc_motor_control/doc_quickstart/qei/index.rst

 Test Results
 ------------

 After a few seconds, output will start to appear in the console window.
 A dot is printed every time a QEI client request is made.
 This gives confidence that the test harness is doing something!
-First Motor_0 is tested, and then Motor_1.
-The test lasts upto 10 minutes.
+The test lasts upto 5 minutes.
 It should complete with the message "ALL TESTS PASSED".
 If any tests fail, extra output will be generated giving details on the test(s) that failed.

 For background on the QEI protocol see the ``Overview`` document for module_foc_qei